 - that the contractor must obtain such permits.

 - that owners who secure their own building permits or deal with unregistered contractors will not be eligible to access the Guaranty Fund.

 - Acceleration of payment: No contract can contain an acceleration clause that would require any part or all of the balance not yet due to be declared due and payable because the contractor deems himself to be insecure.

 - A sentence explaining that no work can begin prior to the signing of the contract and the owner receiving a copy of the contract.

-- An arbitration clause for settling disputes, signed by all parties, in 10-point type or larger; "The contractor and the homeowner hereby mutually agree in advance that in the event that the contractor has a dispute concerning this contract, the contractor may submit such dispute to a private arbitration service which has been approved by the Office of Consumer Affairs and Business Regulation and the consumer shall be required to submit to such arbitration.
+Chapter 142A does not require that an arbitration clause be included in the contract.
+However, if the contractor wishes to initiate arbitration, this provision must be in the contract, and must be clearly set out, and separately signed by both the homeowner and contractor.
+The following language is acceptable: "The contractor and the homeowner hereby mutually agree in advance that in the event that the contractor has a dispute concerning this contract, the contractor may submit such dispute to a private arbitration service which has been approved by the Office of Consumer Affairs and Business Regulation and the consumer shall be required to submit to such arbitration.
 NOTE: The signatures of the parties above apply only to the agreement of the parties to alternate dispute resolution initiated by the contractor.
 The owner may initiate alternative dispute resolution even where this section is not signed separately by the parties.

 Homeowners and contractors with questions about the Home Improvement Contractor program, should contact the Office.